Jericho/ZoomNet/README.md

             is converted into an access token and also when the access token is subsequently refreshed.

-            You should use this callback to save the two new tokens to a safe place so you can provide them the next time you need to instantiate an OAuthConnectionInfo.
+            You should use this callback to save the refresh token to a safe place so you can provide it the next time you need to instantiate an OAuthConnectionInfo.

+            The access token on the other hand does not need to be preserved because it is ephemeral (meaning it expires after 60 minutes).
+Even if you preserve it, it is very likely to be expired (and therefore useless) before the next time you need to instantiate an OAuthConnectionInfo.

-            For demonstration purposes, here's how you could use your operating system's environment variables to store the tokens:
+            For demonstration purposes, here's how you could use your operating system's environment variables to store the token:
         */
         Environment.SetEnvironmentVariable("ZOOM_OAUTH_REFRESHTOKEN", newRefreshToken, EnvironmentVariableTarget.User);
-        Environment.SetEnvironmentVariable("ZOOM_OAUTH_ACCESSTOKEN", newAccessToken, EnvironmentVariableTarget.User);
     },
     redirectUri);
 var zoomClient = new ZoomClient(connectionInfo);